-This is our off the beaten track Bali holiday!
 Ever planned a trip and then something happened and you had to cancel?
-Well that is what happened to our Off the Beaten Track Bali with Kids holiday!!!
+Well, that is what happened to our Off the Beaten Track Bali with Kids holiday!

-This was going to be our second trip to Bali in less than 12 months.
+This was going to be our second trip to Bali with kids in less than 12 months.
 To say that we were enchanted with Bali on the first trip would be an understatement.
-This time, we planned to use the full 30 days tourist visa that is given on arrival in Bali.
+On this trip, we planned to use the full 30 days tourist visa that is given on arrival in Bali.

 Note: It is important that you know that we have not done all of this trip, only parts of it.
 We have not stayed in most of the hotels recommended, and this was just what we had researched as suiting our family, and our family’s budget.

 This post may contain affiliate links, from which we would earn a small commission, at no extra cost to you.
 More info in my disclaimer

 Good pool, laid back accommodation – not too “resort like” or flashy.
 We don’t like resorts which have packed buffet style restaurants or kids in the kids club all day.
 We do like to splurge though, and particularly have a soft spot for infinity pools.

 This is a pretty “slow” itinerary.
 We are an active family, so we like to go out and do lots of things but that does exhaust the kids.
 So, in general, we try to do one “easy day” (pool, beach, rest at lunchtime in the air-con, some reading, math, or study) and then one “active day”.
 Also, being away from home and work for a month means that we need to keep up with our daily emails, blog, and social media, which inevitably takes TIME.